kserko/CineReel/README.md

 # next steps (not necessarily in order of implementation)
 ~- make rating icons in details screen interactive~
 ~- add more tests~
-- add more details - backdrops, videos,
 ~- add individual cast page~
+- add more details - backdrops, videos
 - add firebase anaytics